TatyanaShalayeva/hello-world/README.md

 # hello-world
 My first repository on GitHub.
-I like :coffe:, :pizza: and rock-n-roll:.
+I like :coffee:, :pizza: and rock-n-roll:.